 Student Health Plan (SHP)

 If you meet requirements to waive the health insurance, follow instructions on this website.
-Waivers must be approved by July 31.
-If you have any questions, please contact their office at [email protected]or leave a message at 607-255-6363.
+If you have any questions, please contact the Student Health Benefits office at [email protected] or 607-255-6363.

 Upload your ID Photo – Deadline: July 15

-If you submitted an evaluation, and it was either not official, or you are a recent graduate, you will need to submit your final transcript and proof of degree.
+If you submitted an evaluation, and it was either not official or your degree was not conferred at the time of the evaluation, you will need to submit your final transcript with proof of degree conferral.

 Test Scores: